mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 1. Refactor the code without touching any tests.
 1. Change the behavior and update the tests to match.

-By leaving the automated tests untouched in changelist (2), you prove to your reviewer that your refactoring preserves behavior.
-When you get to changelist (3), your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change.
+By leaving the automated tests untouched in step 2, you prove to your reviewer that your refactoring preserves behavior.
+When you get to step 3, your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change.

 ## Break up large changelists